Aljullu/react-lazy-load-image-component/README.md

 * threshold is set to 100px by default and can be modified.
 * `beforeLoad` and `afterLoad` events.
 * `debounce` and `throttle` included by default and configurable.
+* Uses IntersectionObserver for browsers that support it.
+* Server Side Rendering (SSR) compatible.

 ## Installation